AdobeDocs/workfront.en/help/quicksilver/scenario-planner/delete-initiatives.md

 filename: delete-initiatives
 product-area: enterprise-scenario-planner-product-area
 navigation-topic: enterprise-scenario-planner-navigation-topic
-title: Delete initiatives in the Adobe Workfront Scenario Planner
+title: Delete initiatives in the Scenario Planner
 description: You can delete initiatives on a plan that you created or on a plan that someone shared with you.
 You cannot recover initiatives that you deleted.
 ---

-# Delete initiatives in the Adobe Workfront Scenario Planner
+# Delete initiatives in the Scenario Planner

 You can delete initiatives on a plan that you created or on a plan that someone shared with you.
 You cannot recover initiatives that you deleted.